bowseruk/bootcamp-challenge1/README.md

 This site was based on a project by edX Boot Camps LLC.

-[https://www.w3schools.com/](W3School) was used as a reference for elements to use and good practice.
+[W3School](https://www.w3schools.com/) was used as a reference for elements to use and good practice.

-The changes were checked with [https://validator.w3.org/](W3C Validator).
+The changes were checked with [W3C Validator](https://validator.w3.org/).

-Recommendations for headers were taken from [https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements](Mozilla guidance on H1 - H6)
+Recommendations for headers were taken from [Mozilla guidance on H1 - H6](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements)

 ## License